dottjt/plastic/other/unused/03-family-unused.md

 The Chair.

+In this ten-part series we will be demonstrating how you, an aspiring middle-aged Asian man, can also bring down the average to a bare minimum.
+Here's you.
+A loser with no status.
+Now here's the pyramid of Chinese desires,

 I kicked her off her chair.
 Obviously, presumptuous of me

 , perked upright like a racist pantomime piece of shit.